 This is not a change, but rather a strange part of Canadian tax law regarding carrying forward tuition credits that many people may not be aware of.
 If you CAN take the tuition credits, the federal government will assume that you HAVE taken the credits, and reduce your balance accordingly, whether you take them or not.

-From the Advisor, “After careful review, the judge found that the law requires a taxpayer’s unused tuition, textbook and education credits to be reduced by the amount that the taxpayer “may deduct […] for the year.”
+From this site: “After careful review, the judge found that the law requires a taxpayer’s unused tuition, textbook and education credits to be reduced by the amount that the taxpayer “may deduct […] for the year.”

 In other words, it’s irrelevant whether the taxpayer chooses to deduct her tuition, textbook and education credits in a year to reduce her tax to zero.
 Since she was permitted to claim the amounts, her credits are simply reduced whether she actually claims the amounts or not.